Skip to main content

 Inferring a schema from nested data

 The first run of a pipeline will scan the data that goes through it and generate a schema.
-To convert nested data into relational format, dlt flattens dictionaries and unpacks nested lists into sub-tables.
+To convert nested data into a relational format, dlt flattens dictionaries and unpacks nested lists into sub-tables.

 data = [{